How to Find a Wholesaler for Your Retail Business

 You can find schedules of local trade shows from the following websites:

-Look for business-to-business or industry-only trade shows that you can search by industry, date, city, state, or country and event name.
+Look for business-to-business (B2B) or industry-only trade shows that you can search by industry, date, city, state, or country and event name.
 There’s a trade show for every retail industry, and it usually occurs every year.

-If you use Alibaba or AliExpress for sourcing products, consider attending major trade shows such as:
+Consider attending major trade shows such as:

 - Canton Fair: Happens twice a year with over 25,000 exhibitors and over 190,000 overseas buyer visitors